 Pros of a Hair Transplant

-Once a patient is fully recovered from hair transplant surgery and the full results can be seen (which is up to 18 months) the aesthetic change provides lasting, quality results.
+Once a patient is fully recovered and the full results can be seen (which is up to 18 months) the aesthetic change provides lasting, quality results.
 Because real hair is transplanted into the follicles where hair had stopped growing, it remains intact for a long time and looks completely natural.
 During a hair transplant, the recipient is also the donor (hair is moved from the back of the head to the front) so a natural look is guaranteed.